-- each Committee/Board member is expected to receive at least 2 days of training each year - all members are invited to attend training courses suitable for their needs - members are invited to attend employer and scheme member events hosted by the Pension Fund - members will be given the opportunity to attend Seminars and conferences that are offered by industry wide bodies, specifically the LAPFF annual conference, LGC conferences and NAPF conferences, these provide a general appreciation of the pension industry - on-line training - members will be given the opportunity to attend seminars and training events offered by the Fund's investment managers and advisors - in addition to the above, Fund officers are available to answer any queries from Committee/Board members. - use of the member secure area of the Pension Fund website www.nespf.org.uk - 4.1 In line with the CIPFA guidance 'Trustee Knowledge and Skills Framework', Appendix I outlines a framework for the degree of knowledge and skill expected of the member.
-A copy of the full CIPFA guide can be found on the members secure area of the Pension Fund website at www.nespf.org.uk
+- each Committee/Board member is expected to receive at least 2 days of training each year - all members are invited to attend training courses suitable for their needs - members are invited to attend employer and scheme member events hosted by the Pension - members will be given the opportunity to attend Seminars and conferences that are offered by industry wide bodies, specifically the LAPFF annual conference, LGC conferences and PLSA conferences, these provide a general appreciation of the pension industry - on-line training - members will be given the opportunity to attend seminars and training events offered by the Fund's investment managers and advisors - in addition to the above, Fund officers are available to answer any queries from Committee/Board members. - use of the member secure area of the Pension Fund website www.nespf.org.uk

+In line with the CIPFA guidance 'Trustee Knowledge and Skills Framework', Appendix I outlines a framework for the degree of knowledge and skill expected of the member.

-5. Review Arrangements
+Review Arrangements